-CHC43515 Certificate IV in Mental Health Peer Work – online
+Certificate IV in Mental Health Peer Work – Online (CHC43515)

-The course pathway is suited to students with no prior qualification and some work experience; or someone who has more on-the-job experience and would like to consolidate it through formal learning.
+The course is suited to students with no prior qualification and some work experience, or someone who has on-the-job experience and would like to consolidate it through formal learning.

 What you will learn

-Our courses are delivered by experienced Peer Workers.
-Through a blend of theory, practical coursework, and discussions with other peer workers you will learn about:
+Through a blend of theory, practical coursework and discussions with other Peer Workers you will learn:

 - Safe Storytelling and ways of sharing your experience